CommandJoo/ModableDiscordAPI/README.md

 And have custom-made mods for it instead of coding everything into the bot at once

 ## How to set up
-Create a directory where you put the "ModableDiscord-version.jar" Once you have done that create a file called launch.sh or launch.bat and write
+Create a directory where you put the "ModableDiscord-version.jar".
+Once you have done that create a file called launch.sh or launch.bat and write
 ```shell
 java -jar "ModableDiscord-version.jar"